menu

 In Zenless Zone Zero, your weapons will be “W-Engines.”
 This is essentially the same as your weapon from Genshin Impact, increasing the character’s stats and providing an additional effect.

-W-Engines will be classified by Fighting Style, so you can equip an “Attack” W-Engine on an Attack Agent.
+W-Engines will be classified by Specialty, so you can equip an “Attack” W-Engine on an Attack Agent.

 You’ll get W-Engines through the gacha system.
 A Ranks will be available on any banner, while S Ranks will be acquired through W-Engine specific banners.

-There isn’t too much different when it comes to Disk Drives compared to the other Hoyo games.
+There isn’t too much different when it comes to Drive Discs compared to the other Hoyo games.
 You’ll equip them for stats and having multiple of the same set will provide a bonus effect.

 Bangboos